ariary/Readme-Like-Button/README.md

 Please, let us know if:
 * you have a proposal for a "private" like button (ie we can't see who has already liked)
 * you find a way to double like
-* you find a way towithaw someone else like
+* you find a way to withdraw someone else like
-*  you find a way to withdraw your like (when dislike is not implemented)
+* you find a way to withdraw your like <!--(when dislike is not implemented)-->
 * anything you think that could be relevant

-Open an issue with `bug bounty` label